GregoryLeMasurier/FRC_AutonomousTraining/README.md

 Solution: Remove the inverted lines: RobotMap lines 42 and 43.

-4. The right and left sides of the robot move in oppoosite directions when using forward or backwards.
+4. The right and left sides of the robot move in opposite directions when using forward or backwards.

 Reason: Setup might be slightly different than ours.